lucblassel/seqtools/README.md

 ```
 Seqtools is a simple utility to work with FASTX files from the command line.
-It seamlessly handles compressed files (.gz, .xz or bz2 formats)
+It seamlessly handles compressed files (.gz, .xz or bz2 formats).

 Usage: seqtools [OPTIONS] [COMMAND]